NEWS

 Yachts planning to return to Australia from Asia

 The challenge is getting to the east coast of Queensland late enough that the South East trades have lessened but before the cyclone season picks up.
 There is no doubt the rounding Cape York in early November is a suitable compromise while as late as the first week of December can still be OK but early tropical depressions and cyclones can develop at that time in the area.
-There are really only three or four basic routes that we are aware of and Jimmy Connell (Noonsite) is often asked this question and his answers are similar.
+There are really only three or four basic routes that we are aware of and Jimmy Connell of Noonsite is often asked this question and his answers are similar.

 Option 1